 Dr. Timothy Gilbert, President of the Board

 Dr. Gilbert is an Adjunct Professor in the Religion, Ethics, and Philosophy Department at Greensboro College in North Carolina.
 Previously, he was an adjunct at Baptist Theological Seminary in Richmond where he also served as Vice President of Academic Affairs and Dean for four years.
 Tim received a Bachelor of Arts in Religion from Oklahoma Baptist University, plus a Master of Divinity and Doctor of Philosophy in Christian ethics from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 He worked as a professor and administrator at Tarrant County College in Fort Worth, Texas for nearly thirty years, before retiring and coming to BTSR and Richmond.
 Tim represented the T.B.
 Maston Foundation Board at Al Gore’s religious-based training on climate change and global warming in October of 2008.
 Dr. Gilbert believes it is time for a unified Baptist voice to speak out about creation care issues.
-He is a member of Derbyshire Baptist Church in Richmond, Virginia where his wife, Rev. Karen Gilbert, is the Minister of Missions having served churches in Texas and Virginia in that capacity.
+He and his wife are members of Emerywood Baptist Church in High Point, North Carolina.
+His wife, Rev. Karen Gilbert, is a retired Minister of Missions having served churches in Texas and Virginia in that capacity.

 Alex Smith, Vice-President